How to lodge your complaint with us

 Service and Conduct Expectations

 We expect our team to be professional, courteous and respectful at all times and we ask that taxpayers and tax professionals who engage with our office to afford them the same courtesy.
-We have developed a service commitment and conduct expectations policy which can be viewed here.
+Our Service and conduct expectations guidelines outline our service commitments and what we expect from you.